docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

   - toc # Hide Table of Contents for this page
 ---

 [`setup.sh`][github-file-setupsh] is an administration script that helps with the most common tasks, including initial configuration.
-It is intented to be used from the host machine, _not_ from within your running container.
+It is intended to be used from the host machine, _not_ from within your running container.

 The latest version of the script is included in the `docker-mailserver` repository.
 You may retrieve it at any time by running this command in your console: